metricshilab/manual/computing.md

   RStudio and Jupyter Notebook: http://scrp-login.econ.cuhk.edu.hk/

 Originally, *EconSuper* and *StudentHPC* only provide R, Matlab and Stata, while *SCRP* also provides Python.
-You have authorities to install small software programs and packages under your own folder.
-For large software installation, please contact our technician.
+One has permission to install small software programs and packages under one's own designated folder.
+For large software installation, please contact our technicians in our department.

 SCRP is the newest server in our department.
 For the information about SCRP, please see http://scrp.econ.cuhk.edu.hk.